Nishadkurup/myportfolio/README.md

 # myportfolio
-About me and about my work
+About me and about my work.
+Its about building my  Portfolio using html and advance css property . currently work in progress .